r74scp/scp/scp-wiki/tags/tags.md

  * //Superseded by '_cc'//
 * **[https://scp-wiki.wikidot.com/system:page-tags/tag/_licensebox _licensebox]** -- A tag for designating that an article has a standard license info block that is tracked on the [https://scp-wiki.wikidot.com/licensing-master-list Licensing Master List].
 * **[https://scp-wiki.wikidot.com/system:page-tags/tag/_listpages _listpages]** -- A tag to denote that this page is an LPT article.
 LPT (ListPages Presented Text) means that the article presents its content through offsets served via ListPages.
-* **[https://scp-wiki.wikidot.com/system:page-tags/tag/admin admin]** -- //admin// pages, as the name suggest, have some sort of official significance.
-They should only be created by staff.
 * **[https://scp-wiki.wikidot.com/system:page-tags/tag/_theme-temp _theme-temp]** -- Temporary tag used for marking old theme locations while they were moved from the {{component:}} category to the {{theme:}} category.
 * **[https://scp-wiki.wikidot.com/system:page-tags/tag/crosslink crosslink]** -- This is a temporary tag that indicates the Wikiwalk Subteam of MAST is currently proposing revisions on the page, which should be seen in the comments.